 Following on from the huge success of the Westmorland’s Gazette’s campaign ‘Give Them a Break’ in the autumn of 2019 we would like to continue building support and awareness within the local community.
 The campaign secured a total of £18.5k in cash donations as well as a range of in-kind donations from local individuals and businesses, worth a further £10k.
 This included offers of transport for carers from a local taxi company and free therapy sessions and accommodation from local hotels and holiday lets.

 One of our key priorities for this year was to set up a working group including staff, trustees and volunteers.
 We held our first meeting at the beginning of January and discussed a number of new ideas which are outlined below.
-We also aim to build on existing links with schools and organisations such as the Rotary, who already fundraise on our behalf.
+We also aim to build on existing links with schools, particularly Queen Katherine school and Kirbie Kendal school and organisations such as the Rotary, who already fundraise on our behalf.

 Over the next few months we aim to develop a community fundraising plan which prioritises activities over the next year, with the aim of securing ? by March 2020 a ? increase on our community fundraising last year.

+Gala Dinner – build on the success of last year’s event

+Great North Run – increase the monies raised, through individual sponsors and matched funding

 Torchlight – set up a Duck Race/register as one of the event’s recognised charities

-Gala Dinner – build on the success of last year’s event

 Local events - arrange involvement at Kendal Mountaineering festival, Comic Art Fest etc

 Comedy night at local pub